photo of Pont de l'Arche next to the Eure river

 Notre-Dame-des-Arts church

 Visitors, look up at one of the largest south facades in Normandy: 37 metres of majesty!
 Notre-Dame-des-Arts church, listed as a Historic Monument since 1910, dominates the town.
 Built from 1499 in a flamboyant Gothic style mixed with Renaissance, it was completed in the 19th century with the addition of the sacristy, vaults and pointed arches.
 Its treasures include 17th-century stained glass windows, notably the one depicting the hauling of boats by Martin Verel (1605), 46 stalls from Bonport Abbey, a great organ donated by Henri IV and a 17th-century Baroque high altar.
-But another building is also attracting attention in the town…
+But there is another building in the town that also attracts attention…

 PDA-9.mp3Circuit de PDA - Etape 9